-Sensory experience during postnatal development is required for the maturation and refinement of neuronal circuits in the sensory cortex.
-This leads to the development of cortical functions suitable for the living environment.
-To elucidate the mechanisms underlying information processing in the sensory cortex and the experience-dependent regulation of that processing, we are studying the relationship between visual functions and the signaling properties of neural circuits using rat and mouse visual cortex.
-To this end, we are analyzing the visual responses of cortical neurons using multi-channel electrodes or calcium imaging with 2-photon microscopy.
-Also, we are studying neural circuit properties with a combination of laser scanning photostimulation and whole-cell patch-clamp recording methods in slice preparations; and neural connections morphologically using modern virus tracers.
-The following is a list of our main projects currently ongoing.
+Sensory experience during postnatal development is essential for the maturation and refinement of neuronal circuits in the sensory cortex.
+This process enables the development of cortical functions that are well-suited to the living environment.
+To elucidate the mechanisms underlying information processing in the sensory cortex and the experience-dependent regulation of this processing, we are studying the relationship between visual functions and the signaling properties of neural circuits, using rat and mouse visual cortex.
+To this end, we are analyzing the visual responses of cortical neurons using multi-channel electrodes or calcium imaging with two-photon microscopy.
+Also, we are studying neural circuit properties through a combination of laser scanning photostimulation and whole-cell patch-clamp recording methods in slice preparations, and mapping neural connections morphologically using modern virus tracers.
+The following is a list of our main ongoing projects:

-We are also conducting collaborative research and looking for graduate students interested in the developmental mechanisms of brain functions.
+We are also conducting collaborative research and seeking graduate students interested in the developmental mechanisms of brain functions.

 Figure Analysis of visual response plasticity based on cortical neuron subtypes